 Where it’s been found in Ontario

-The Canada Warbler only breeds in North America and 80 per cent of its known breeding range is in Canada.
+The Canada Warbler only breeds in North America and 80% of its known breeding range is in Canada.
 Its primary breeding range is in the Boreal Shield, extending north into the Hudson Plains and south into the Mixedwood Plains.
 Although the Canada Warbler breeds at low densities across its range, in Ontario, it is most abundant along the Southern Shield.

 What threatens it

-A reduction in forests with a well-developed shrub-layer has likely impacted Canada Warblers throughout their breeding range.
-Canada Warblers likely face extensive pressure on their wintering grounds in South America, where deforestation is a widespread problem.
+A reduction in forests with a well-developed shrub-layer has likely impacted Canada Warbler throughout its breeding range.
+Canada Warbler likely faces extensive pressure on its wintering grounds in South America, where deforestation is a widespread problem.

 Action we are taking